mathematica-mpr/sampler-spa/README.md

 # Sampler App

-Research project for the DSE department
+Research project for the DSE department.